 Use our plasma system for adhesion improvement

-When plasma is used to functionalize a surface prior to gluing, the resulting bonds will display stronger adhesive properties.
+When plasma is used to functionalize a surface prior to gluing, the resulting bonds will display a strong adhesion improvement.
 Plasma can be used on a wide variety of materials: metals, glass, ceramics, and even natural materials such as woods and textiles respond very well to plasma functionalization.
 For several our customers, it is especially important that many polymers with typically “non-stick” surfaces can be successfully glued and bonded following plasma treatment.

 This surface functionalization achieved by plasma processing relies on a combination of effects: ultra-fine surface cleaning from organic contaminants, modification of the surface topography, modification of the crystalline structure of the surface layer, and deposition of functional chemical groups.
 Metals can be cleaned of hard oxides, restoring the sheer metal surface.